The basis of your donor recognition ideas must start with the question: What’s the simplest way to retain donors?

 Saying thank you, of course!

-Thanking donors is the single most important thing that you can do to steward them.
-It’s not just an expression of gratitude, it’s a way of building and maintaining relationships.
+Thanking donors is the most important thing you can do for your stewardship plan.
+It’s not just an expression of gratitude; it’s a way of building and maintaining relationships.

 Donor recognition encourages recurring donations and motivates existing donors to play a more active role in your organization.
 It can be in the form of volunteering for your cause or taking on the mantle of a nonprofit ambassador.

 But when it comes to saying thanks, small and mid-sized organizations do not have enough resources to throw large events or give lavish gifts.
 Well, you need not worry about that.
 In this article, we’ve made a list of 10 creative (and the least expensive) ways to thank your donors, which makes them feel their contributions are being recognized and valued.

 Phone calls are the most personal form of nonprofit communication.
 When your donors hear from your organization, it helps build trust and authenticity and strengthens your connection.